Pholiota aurivella

 More information at MushroomExpert.com:

-are quite evident in these specimens.
+these young specimens.
 Photo © David Work.

-Figure 3.
+Figure 5.
 Note that the scales may not be completely

 can complicate the identification process.